stevleibelt/php_component_proxy_logger/README.md

 # Common Terms

+* *RealLogger* represents a logger that implements the psr-3 logger interface that is added to the *ProxyLogger*
 * *LogRequest* represents a log request (including log level, message and context)
 * *LogRequestBuffer* represents a collection of log requests
 * *ProxyLogger* represents a collection of psr-3 loggers